zackees/sidebar_nav/README.md

 			</ul>`
 		sidebar_nav_init("Menu", html)

-		// Then optionallyyou can later call
+		// Then optionally you can call this to change the data.
 		// sidebar_nav_set('<p>Test</p>')
 	</script>